-The $35 National/Panasonic rice cooker that I have has served me well, and even Uncle Ben could use some Japanese know-how when cooking rice.A push of a button or from a stove top.
+The $35 National/Panasonic rice cooker that I have has served me well, and even Uncle Ben could use some Japanese know-how when cooking rice.A push of a button and Uncle Ben will feel like family.

 - Zojirushi (NHS-06/NHS-10), 3 to 6-cup, stainless steel, non-sticker steaming tray, $42-57

 The Tech Hyped by Japanese Rice Cooker Brands